-There are many mutations in the POLG gene that cause Alpers-Huttenlocher syndrome.
+There are many variants (also called mutations) in the POLG gene that cause Alpers-Huttenlocher syndrome.
 Alpers-Huttenlocher syndrome is part of a group of conditions called POLG-related disorders that have overlapping signs and symptoms affecting muscle-, nerve-, and brain-related functions.
 Alpers-Huttenlocher syndrome is characterized by seizures, loss of mental and movement abilities (psychomotor regression), and liver disease.
 The liver disease in Alpers-Huttenlocher syndrome can be brought on or made worse by valproic acid, a common treatment for seizures.

-The most common POLG gene mutation in Alpers-Huttenlocher syndrome replaces the amino acid alanine with the amino acid threonine at position 467 (written as Ala467Thr or A467T).
-This mutation blocks the ability of the alpha subunit to attach to the beta subunits and reduces pol γ's ability to synthesize DNA.
-The Ala467Thr mutation is also common in other POLG-related disorders.
-The different conditions may be determined, in part, by the mutation in the other copy of POLG, but there are still some mutation combinations that can cause more than one of the disorders.
-It is unclear how the same mutation can lead to different conditions.
+The most common POLG gene variant in Alpers-Huttenlocher syndrome replaces the amino acid alanine with the amino acid threonine at position 467 (written as Ala467Thr or A467T).
+This variant blocks the ability of the alpha subunit to attach to the beta subunits and reduces pol γ's ability to synthesize DNA.
+The Ala467Thr variant is also common in other POLG-related disorders.
+The different conditions may be determined, in part, by the variant in the other copy of POLG, but there are still some variant combinations that can cause more than one of the disorders.
+It is unclear how the same variant can lead to different conditions.

 Although the mechanism is unknown, many people with Alpers-Huttenlocher syndrome have fewer copies of mtDNA (mtDNA depletion).
 This abnormality is seen only in the tissues affected by the disease.
 MtDNA depletion leads to impaired oxidative phosphorylation and a decrease in cellular energy.
 These impairments affect tissues whose cells do not divide continually, such as brain, muscle, and liver.
 These tissues are most affected because they are more dependent on oxidative phosphorylation for energy, and impaired cells in these tissues are not generally replaced by new cells.
 The lack of energy supplies in these tissues could account for the signs and symptoms of Alpers-Huttenlocher syndrome.More About This Health Condition